Coalgebraic $K$-theory: A comparison map between coalgebraic TEXT -theory and algebraic TEXT -theory

 where $\phi\colon M\rightarrow M$ is a locally nilpotent $k$-linear homomorphism, in the sense that given $m\in M$, there exists $N$ large enough such that $\phi^n(m)=0$ for all $n> N$.
 Its linear dual $M^*$ has a $k[[y]]$-action given by:

 for all $f\in M^*$, $m\in M$ and $\lambda_i\in k$.
-We can check that if $M$ if finitely cogenerated and injective, then $M\cong \dkx^{\oplus n}$ for some $n$, i.e. is cofree, see \cite[2.6]{leo}.
+If $M$ if finitely cogenerated and injective, then $M\cong \dkx^{\oplus n}$ for some $n$, i.e.\ is cofree, see \cite[2.6]{leo}.
 As $k[[y]]$ is a principal ideal domain, we know that every finitely generated and projective module is also free.
 The natural ring homomorphism:

-is determined from the assignment of sending a comodule $\dkx^{\oplus n}$ to a module $k[[y]]^{\oplus n}$.
+is determined by the assignment of sending a comodule $\dkx^{\oplus n}$ to a module $k[[y]]^{\oplus n}$.
 We shall see in \cref{sec: comparison on Sweedler duals} that this is an equivalence of commutative ring spectra. \end{example}

 In the classical setting, the study of algebraic $K$-theory is facilitated by an understanding of Hochschild homology.
 For instance, given a $k$-algebra $A$, the Hattori--Stallings trace defines a group homomorphism $\tr\colon K_0(A)\to \HH_0(A)$ between the algebraic $K$-theory of $A$ and the Hochschild homology of $A$, which is the zeroth level of the Dennis trace.